spectrumx/schema-definitions/definitions/sds/metadata-formats/radiohound/README.md

 ## Human-readable specification

-For a machine-readable schema, see the [latest schema](./latest/schema.json).
+For a machine-readable schema, see the [v0 schema](./v0/schema.json).

 ### Top-level attributes